nixworks/public/news/2006/11/10/index.md

 ##### Los Angeles Police Department
 ### [ The Los Angeles Police Department holds an investigation after a video showing police officers beating a man is posted on YouTube. ](/news/2006/11/10/the-los-angeles-police-department-holds-an-investigation-after-a-video-showing-police-officers-beating-a-man-is-posted-on-youtube.md)
-_Context: YouTube, Los Angeles Police Department_
+_Context: Los Angeles Police Department, YouTube_

 ##### NASA
 ### [ NASA's Cassini spacecraft records a hurricane-like storm on the south pole of Saturn which is the first time such an event has been observed on another planet. ](/news/2006/11/10/nasa-s-cassini-spacecraft-records-a-hurricane-like-storm-on-the-south-pole-of-saturn-which-is-the-first-time-such-an-event-has-been-observe.md)
-_Context: NASA, Saturn, Cassini, hurricane_
+_Context: Cassini, NASA, hurricane, Saturn_

 ##### Nick Griffin
 ### [ Nick Griffin, the leader of the British National Party, and activist Mark Collett are cleared of inciting racial hatred after a retrial at Leeds Crown Court. ](/news/2006/11/10/nick-griffin-the-leader-of-the-british-national-party-and-activist-mark-collett-are-cleared-of-inciting-racial-hatred-after-a-retrial-at.md)
-_Context: Crown Court, British National Party, Mark Collett, Nick Griffin, Leeds_
+_Context: Leeds, Nick Griffin, Mark Collett, Crown Court, British National Party_

 ##### Russia
 ### [ Russia announces that it has reached an agreement with the United States over the terms of Russian entry to the World Trade Organization with a formal deal to be signed next week. ](/news/2006/11/10/russia-announces-that-it-has-reached-an-agreement-with-the-united-states-over-the-terms-of-russian-entry-to-the-world-trade-organization-wi.md)